StakeSquid/graphprotocol-mainnet-docker/docs/getting-started.md

 #ETHEREUM_RPC_MAX_PARALLEL_REQUESTS=128 \
 #GRAPH_ETHEREUM_MAX_BLOCK_RANGE_SIZE=1000 \
 #GRAPH_ETHEREUM_TARGET_TRIGGERS_PER_BLOCK_RANGE=500 \
-#FULLTEXT_SEARCH="false" \
 #INDEXER_AGENT_GAS_PRICE_MAX=gas-price-in-gwei \
 #GRAPH_GRAPHQL_WARN_RESULT_SIZE=bytes \
 #GRAPH_GRAPHQL_ERROR_RESULT_SIZE=bytes \

 ```

-**To start the software, just do `bash start`**
+**Required env vars:**

-`EMAIL` is only used as contact to create SSL certificates.
+- `EMAIL` - only used as contact to create SSL certificates.
 Usually it doesn't receive any emails but is required by the certificate issuer.

-`INDEX_HOST` and `GRAFANA_HOST` should point to the subdomains created earlier.
+- `INDEX_HOST` - your indexer public endpoint.
+The gateway will be sending queries to this endpoint.
+- `GRAFANA_HOST` - your Grafana dashboard for indexer stack monitoring.

-`ADMIN_USER` and `ADMIN_PASSWORD` will be used by Grafana, Prometheus and AlertManager.
+- `ADMIN_USER` and `ADMIN_PASSWORD` - will be used by Grafana, Prometheus and AlertManager.

-`DB_USER` and `DB_PASS` will be used for initializing the PostgreSQL Databases (both index/query DB and indexer agent/service DB).
+- `DB_USER` and `DB_PASS` - will be used for initializing the PostgreSQL Databases (both index/query DB and indexer agent/service DB).

-`GRAPH_NODE_DB_NAME` is the name of the database used by the Index/Query nodes.
+- `GRAPH_NODE_DB_NAME` - the name of the database used by the Index/Query nodes.

-`AGENT_DB_NAME` is the name of the database used by the Indexer agent/service nodes.
+- `AGENT_DB_NAME` - the name of the database used by the Indexer agent/service nodes.

-`ETHERUM_RPC_0` and `ETHEREUM_RPC_1` are your ETH RPCs used by the index nodes.
+- `ETHERUM_RPC_0` and `ETHEREUM_RPC_1` - your ETH RPCs used by the index nodes.
 They can be different URLs or the same, up to you.

-`TXN_RPC` is your ETH RPC used by Indexer agent/service nodes.
-This can be a full or fast node, or archive, up to you.
+- `TXN_RPC` - your ETH RPC used by Indexer agent/service nodes.
+This can be a fast/full/archive node, up to you!
+Please note that using Erigon as the TXN_RPC has proven unreliable by some indexers.

-`OPERATOR_SEED_PHRASE` should belong to the operator wallet mnemonic phrase.
+- `OPERATOR_SEED_PHRASE` - the 12/15 word mnemonic that you generated earlier.
+Will be used by the Agent/Service to send transactions (open/close allocations, etc)

-`STAKING_WALLET_ADDRESS` needs to be the address that you staked your GRT with.
+- `STAKING_WALLET_ADDRESS` - the address (0x...) that you staked your GRT with, ideally living on an entirely different mnemonic phrase than your Operator Wallet.

-To find out the `GEO_COORDINATES` you can search for an ip location website and check your server exact coordinates.
+- `GEO_COORDINATES` of your server - you can search for an ip location website and check your server exact coordinates.

-***YOU MUST SET ALL THE ENVS ABOVE EVEN IF SOME OF THEM MIGHT HAVE THE SAME VALUES (eg. RPC_0 RPC_1 and TXN_RPC)***

-In case something goes wrong try to add `--force-recreate` at the end of the command, eg.: `bash start --force-recreate <container_name>`.

-Containers:
+**Optional env vars:**
+- `QUERY_FEE_REBATE_CLAIM_THRESHOLD`  - the minimum amount of GRT to claim per allocation
+- `REBATE_CLAIM_BATCH_THRESHOLD` - the minimum amount of Total GRT to batch claim for all allocations combined
+- `NETWORK_SUBGRAPH_DEPLOYMENT` - The Mainnet Network Subgraph IPFS hash, used if you want to rely on your own subgraph deployment rather than the gateways subgraphs
+- `INDEXER_AGENT_OFFCHAIN_SUBGRAPHS` - Gives you the possibility of syncing subgraphs locally without allocating to them onchain
+- `GRAPHNODE_LOGLEVEL` - the log level of the graph-node (indexer/query) - trace/debug/info/warn/error - if you have a whackton of subgraphs, increasing the loglevel to warn/error helps lowering the indexing time
+- `ETHEREUM_TRACE_STREAM_STEP_SIZE` - this helps (or not) indexing times by very small margins - use at own risk
+- `ETHEREUM_TRACE_STREAM_STEP_SIZE` - this helps (or not) indexing times by very small margins - use at own risk
+- `ETHEREUM_BLOCK_BATCH_SIZE` - this helps (or not) indexing times by very small margins - use at own risk
+- `ETHEREUM_RPC_MAX_PARALLEL_REQUESTS` - this helps (or not) indexing times by very small margins - use at own risk
+- `GRAPH_ETHEREUM_MAX_BLOCK_RANGE_SIZE` - this helps (or not) indexing times by very small margins - use at own risk
+- `GRAPH_ETHEREUM_TARGET_TRIGGERS_PER_BLOCK_RANGE` - this helps (or not) indexing times by very small margins - use at own risk
+- `INDEXER_AGENT_GAS_PRICE_MAX` - the maximum Gas Price (GWEI) that the indexer-agent will attempt to send transactions with
+- `GRAPH_GRAPHQL_WARN_RESULT_SIZE` - these vars are disabled in docker-compose.yaml for the time being, do not uncomment and leave empty
+- `GRAPH_GRAPHQL_ERROR_RESULT_SIZE` - these vars are disabled in docker-compose.yaml for the time being, do not uncomment and leave empty

+**Containers:**
 * Graph Node (query node)
 * Graph Node (index node)
 * Indexer Agent